 What did you say?

-See this one, you like Game of Thrones.
+See, this one, you like Game of Thrones.

-Dawn is telling Game of Thrones.
+Dawn is telling me she likes Game of Thrones.

-That she would lead the effort to get it taken off the air.
+Would think based on everything I know about her that that show would make her repulsed, that she would lead the effort to get it taken off the air.

 The Walking Dead, I'm not interested in getting.